hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 ```

 The server is listening on port 8000 (tcp).
-Consequently, we have to open this port and to create appropriate firewall rule
+Consequently, we have to open this port and to create appropriate firewall rules.

 ```bash
 gcloud beta compute --project "[PROJECT_ID]" firewall-rules create "allow-echo" --allow tcp:8000 --description "echo server" --direction "INGRESS" --priority "1000" --network "default" --source-ranges "0.0.0.0/0"